 Elevation: 1,200 Feet

 This hike, located in the southwest section of Harriman State Park, is a moderately challenging hike, with several small streams to cross on stones or logs.
 This is one of my favorite hikes with countless cascades, various terrain, and great views.

 The trail begins following the scenic Stony Brook, which flows year round.
 The uphill ascent is steady but gradual.

-After some rock hopping through a traditionally muddy area, the trail crosses the river on a wooden footbridge.
+After some rock hopping, the trail crosses the river on a wooden footbridge.
 Ga-Nus-Quah Rock, a rock outcropping with a river running through, offers the perfect backdrop for a rest stop.
 The trail then continues its gradual ascent along a mountain laurel path before reaching a side trail that leads to the shore of Pine Meadow Lake.

 After the lake, the trail continues up Diamond Mountain with some switchbacks to help with the steep incline.
 As we gain the ridge, we’re rewarded with one viewpoint after another.
 The summit, around 1,230 feet offers views south all the way to the New York City skyline on a clear day, West to the rest of the park, and Southeast to pine meadow lake.

 The trail follows the ridgeline to the Western side of diamond Mountain with great viewpoints along the way, and eventually begins descending back through Mountain Laurel and across a few more streams.